Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/classicClient/classicClient.md

-# handle with title config for classic client
+# only: handle with title config for classic client

 ## TypeSpec